-(4) Bidder's Security/Failure to Sign Contract.
+(4) Bidder's security/failure to sign contract.

-Bidder's security shall be prescribed in the NIB in an amount equal to ten percent of the bid amount.
-Bidder's security shall be a cash deposit with the City, a cashier's or certified check, payable to the City, or a bidder's bond.
-The lowest Responsible Bidder shall forfeit all the Bidder's security upon the Bidder's refusal or failure to execute the Contract within ten (10) calendar days after the date of the award of the Contract, or such other period of time as may be specified by the City.
-On the refusal or failure of the lowest Responsible Bidder to execute the Contract, the city council may award the Contract to the next lowest Responsible Bidder submitting a Responsive Bid.
+Bidder's security shall be prescribed in the IFB in an amount equal to ten percent of the bid 6 7 amount.
+Bidder's security shall be a cash deposit with the city, a cashier's or certified check, 8 payable to the city, or a bidder's bond.
+The lowest responsible bidder shall forfeit all the bidder's 9 security upon the bidder's refusal or failure to execute the contract within ten (10) calendar days 10 after the date of the award of the contract, or such other period of time as may be specified by the 11 city.
+On the refusal or failure of the lowest responsible bidder to execute the contract, the City Council may award the contract to the next lowest responsible bidder submitting a responsive bid.
+12 13 (5) Bid opening procedure.

-(5) Bid Opening Procedure.

-Sealed Bids shall be submitted to the Director and shall be identified as to Bidder, project, and bid title/number on the envelope.
-Bids shall be opened by the Director in public at the time and place stated in the NIB.
-Alternatively, sealed Bids may be received by the City via an electronic bid management system in accordance with this Chapter.
+Sealed bids shall be submitted to the director and shall be identified as to bidder, project, and bid title/number on the envelope.
+Bids shall be opened by the director in public at the time and place stated in the IFB.
+Alternatively, sealed bids may be received by the city via an electronic bid management system in accordance with this chapter.